March of Dimes Announces 2012 Elm City Legends Class

 Anne Worcester (First Niagara Open at Yale)

 Elm City Legends is proudly presented by Anthem Blue Cross and Blue Shield, and Koskoff, Koskoff & Bieder, and supported by Yale-New Haven Hosptial, Clear Channel Communities and Stifel Marcin.
 Tickets are $85 each and tables of 10 are $800.
-To purchase tickets/tables or to make a 100% tax deductible donation in honor of an Elm City Legend, please visit marchofdimes.com/ct (click on events), or mail your check to the March of Dimes, 500 Winding Brook Drive, Suite 8, Glastonbury, CT 06033, Attn: Laura Gervais.
-For additional info, call (860) 815.9356 or email to email@example.com.
+To purchase tickets/tables or to make a 100% tax deductible donation in honor of an Elm City Legend, please visit marchofdimes.org/ct (click on events), or mail your check to the March of Dimes, 500 Winding Brook Drive, Suite 8, Glastonbury, CT 06033, Attn: Laura Gervais.
+For additional info, call (860) 815.9356 or email to firstname.lastname@example.org.
 All proceeds benefit the March of Dimes, working together for stronger, healthier babies.

 “Anthem Blue Cross and Blue Shield is proud to support the March of Dimes and to sponsor the Elm City Legends event,” said David R. Fusco, president Anthem Blue Cross and Blue Shield.
 “As Connecticut’s largest health insurer, we have a unique responsibility to understand and improve not only the health of our members, but also the overall health of the communities in which they live.
 The March of Dimes is an exceptional organization we have supported for many years and we are grateful for all their efforts to give every baby a healthy start.”